rephus/CV/cv.md

 You can see my full portfolio on [Coconauts.net](http://coconauts.net/projects), and [Github.com/rephus](https://github.com/rephus) but some of the highlights include

+* [My own podcast](http://coconauts.net/projects/podcast/) about development (in spanish)
+* [StarCraft Unity3D](http://coconauts.net/projects/starcraft-unity3d/) RTS template optimized for mobile, built in Unity3D inspired in StarCraft
-* [Retrophies](http://retrophies.win), a web emulator of NES games with Achievements and multiplayer gameplay via websockets. and multiplayer gameplay with websockets, featured on Hackernews.
+* [Retrophies](http://html5.coconauts.net/retrophies), a web emulator of NES games with Achievements and multiplayer gameplay via websockets. and multiplayer gameplay with websockets, featured on Hackernews.
 * [Watchduino](http://coconauts.net/projects/watchduino2/), a smartwatch based
   on Arduino with Bluetooth communication and companion app for Android.
   Finalist on the Hackaday Prize 2015.
-* Casual mobile videogames released for Android platform since v1.6 [android](https://play.google.com/store/apps/developer?id=Coconauts)
+* Casual mobile videogames released for Android platform since v1.6 [android](http://coconauts.net/blog/tags/android/)
 * [Gramola](http://coconauts.net/projects/gramola/), a web-based music player written in Node.js
-* [My own podcast](http://coconauts.net/projects/podcast/) about development (in spanish)